LHC experiments for long-lived particles of the dark sector: Dark Photons: Neutral Metastable States

 where ${\cal L}_{\rm SM}$ is the SM Lagrangian, $B_{\mu\nu}$ and $F'_{\mu\nu}$ are the field stengths of hypercharge and new $U'(1)$ gauge groups, $\epsilon$ is the so-called \emph{kinetic mixing} parameter,~\cite{Holdom:1985ag} and ${\cal L}_{\rm DS}$ stands for the dark sector Lagrangian that may include new matter fields $\chi$ charged under $U'(1)$,

-If $\chi$ is stable or long-lived it may constitute a fraction of entirety of dark matter.
-At low energy this theory contains a new massive vector particle, a \emph{dark photon} state, coupled to the electromagnetic current with $\epsilon$-proportional strength, $A'_{\mu} \times \epsilon J^\mu_{EM}$.
+If $\chi$ is (meta)stable, it may constitute a fraction or entirety of dark matter.
+At low energy this theory contains a new massive vector particle, a \emph{dark photon} state, coupled to the electromagnetic current with $\epsilon$-proportional strength, $\epsilon A'_{\mu} J^\mu_\text{EM}$.

 In the minimal dark photon model, DM is assumed to be either heavy or contained in a different sector.
-The dark photon decays into SM states (visible decays).
-The physics potential of the LLP experiments as a function of the dark photon mass $m_{A'}$ and the coupling of dark photon with the standard photon $\epsilon$ is shown in \fref{fg:dark-photon}.
-The sensitivity for dark photons decaying in visible final states is expected to be dominated by SHiP,~\cite{Alekhin:2015byh} while FASER2,~\cite{FASER:2018eoc} LDMX~\cite{Berlin:2018bsc} and AWAKE~\cite{Caldwell:2018atq} will be directly competing with SeaQuest, LHCb, Heavy Photon Search (HPS) experiment, and others.
+The dark photon, $\gamma_{\rm d}$, decays into SM states (visible decays).
+The physics potential of the proposed LLP experiments as a function of the dark photon mass $m_{A'}$ and the coupling of dark photon with the SM photon $\epsilon$ is shown in \fref{fg:dark-photon}, compared with existing bounds from several beam-dump data, e.g.\ Refs.~\citenum{Blumlein:2011mv,Blumlein:2013cua}.
+The sensitivity for dark photons decaying into visible final states is expected to be dominated by SHiP,~\cite{Alekhin:2015byh} while FASER2,~\cite{FASER:2018eoc} LDMX~\cite{Berlin:2018bsc} and AWAKE~\cite{Caldwell:2018atq} will be directly competing with SeaQuest, LHCb, Heavy Photon Search (HPS)~\cite{HPS:2018xkw} experiment, and others.
 MATHUSLA in this scenario is however not competitive, mostly due to the fact that the dark photon is produced in the forward direction.

+In a different scenario, light (sub-\gev) DM, $\chi$, may be coupled to a dark photon, constituting a minimally coupled weakly interacting massive particle (WIMP) model.
+The preferred values of the coupling $g_D$ are such that $A'\to \chi\chi$, with $\chi$ potentially scattering further on electrons and nuclei, while $m_{A'}/m_{\chi}=3$ is assumed for the masses.
+Recent studies on DM scattering off electrons~\cite{Batell:2021blf} and off nuclei~\cite{Batell:2021aja} in an emulsion detector (FASER$\nu$2) and a LArTPC (FLArE) in the FPF showed very interesting sensitivity, probing the thermal-relic region.
+Neutrino background may be separated from DM signal using energy and angle selection criteria.
+Such forward detectors open the possibility for performing a direct-detection-type DM search at the LHC.

+In inelastic DM, which constitutes a viable and compelling paradigm for light thermal DM, DM couples to the SM only by interacting with a nearly degenerate dark-photon mediator heavier than $\sim10~\gev$.
+For relative mass-splittings larger than ${\cal O}(10^{-6})$, DM-nucleon/electron scattering at direct detection experiments is kinematically suppressed.
+However, at the LHC, where the DM and excited state can be directly produced, for mass-splittings above a few \mev, the excited state can decay back to DM and a pair of SM fermions, often on collider timescales. giving rise to visible displaced vertices.
+ATLAS, CMS, LHCb, CODEX-b, FASER, and MATHUSLA can detect such DM signals in the cosmologically motivated mass range of $\sim1-100~\gev$.~\cite{Berlin:2018jbm}